 In her interview, Christine touches on a critical component of leadership: while it’s true that male and female leaders bring different strengths to their roles, the best leaders, whether male or female, borrow and incorporate traits from their counterparts into their own leadership style.
 As Christine says, young women in leadership must be willing to take the risks their male counterparts take on readily, and young men must develop the emotional intelligence their female counterparts possess.
 By doing so, both men and women become better leaders.

 One day, to quote Christine, “we’ll be able to just talk about leaders and executives and athletes.
 Not female athletes, not male athletes, not female leaders—just leaders.”
 We’re not there yet, but as young men and women are given equal footing at leadership opportunities like an Ambassador Leaders Summit, we get closer to the goal of parity.

-Ambassador Leaders had an opportunity to hear from Christine Simmons at the 2018 Leadership Summit at UCLA.
-In the summer of 2019 our students will have a rare opportunity to see Christine’s leadership in action when we meet her team and get a behind-the-scenes look at what makes an effective team.
+Ambassador Leaders will have an opportunity to hear from Christine Simmons in person at the 2019 Leadership Summit at UCLA.
 Check out more of her interview on leadership, community and what students can do today to prepare for the leadership role of tomorrow.